top of page

 Conversely, admiralty law proceedings through litigation might be more suitable when dealing with uncooperative parties or lacking an arbitration clause.
 This method enables a thorough examination of evidence, potentially influencing legal principles broadly.
 Despite its benefits, litigation is often more costly, time-consuming, and public compared to arbitration.

 The decision between maritime arbitration and litigation hinges on several factors.
 These include the nature of the dispute, contractual obligations, desired outcomes, and the parties' willingness to cooperate.
-By understanding the differences and similarities between these dispute resolution methods, stakeholders can make informed choices.
-This ensures the efficient resolution of conflicts within the shipping industry.

 FAQ